arthyn/hmillerdev/pages/blog.md

 <header class="blog-header">
   <h1>{{ title }}</h1>
   <p>All emails are archived here as they are sent.
-From time to time I'll also post longer standalone articles here, but you'll be notified if you're on the list.</p>
+From time to time I'll also post standalone articles here, but you'll be notified if you're on the list.</p>
 </header>